muratk3n/thirdwave/en/README.md

 ---

-There is a lot of crowding around Ukraine!
-I dont have up-to-date info on Eisenhower, but some sources say now it is around Oman.
-Somewhat aay from the "theather" but closer to ..
-Iran?
+There is some crowding around Ukraine..
+I dont have up-to-date info on Eisenhower, but some say now it is around Oman.

 ---